Things to Do in Grand County

 There are two ski resorts in Grand County: Winter Park Resort and family-friendly Ski Granby Ranch.
 Winter Park Resort includes three separate mountains skied with one lift ticket.
 Winter Park, Mary Jane, and Vasquez Ridge offer 25 lifts and 143 runs on 3,081 skiable acres.
 It’s also renowned for its adaptive programs for handicapped skiers.
 Down the valley is Devil’s Thumb Ranch Resort, the state’s premier Nordic ski area with 100 kilometers of groomed trails.

 The quaint town of Grand Lake is the western gateway to Rocky Mountain National Park.
 It sits on the north shore of Grand Lake, the largest natural body of water in Colorado.
-Visitors can enjoy Grand Lake’s diverse outdoor adventures, including hiking, fishing, camping, and riding horses at dude ranches.
-The town hibernates in winter after Trail Ridge Road into Rocky Mountain National Park closes for the season.
-Hardy outdoorsmen come for snowmobiling, Nordic skiing, and ice fishing.
+Visitors can enjoy Grand Lake’s diverse outdoor adventures, including hiking, fishing, camping, and riding horses at dude ranches in summer.
+In winter, you can enjoy the beautiful surrounding landscape by snowmobile, Nordic skiing, ice fishing, snowshoeing, and more.

 The Kawuneeche Valley runs north in Rocky Mountain National Park from Grand Lake.
 U.S. 34 heads up the wide valley, passing the Kawuneeche Valley Visitor Center.
 Many trailheads access trails, lakes, and points of interest.
 Good stops are Holzwarth Historic Site, a homestead ranch; easy Coyote Valley Trail; and trails to Lulu City, La Poudre Pass, and Timber Lake.
 Timber Creek Campground offers 98 sites for starry nights.
 The marshy valley floor is one of the best places to spot moose.